ReginaSherman/array-methods-hw/README.md

 1. Fork and clone this repository.
 2. Change into the new directory.
 3. Fulfill the listed requirements, and commit after solving each question!
-4. Starter code is available in script.js.
-The JS file is already linked to your HTML.
+4. Starter code is available in [lib/script.js](lib/script.js) and [lib/bachelor.js](lib/bachelor.js).
+The JS files are already linked to your HTML.
 5. Make a commit after completing each prompt.
 6. You are required to turn in your submission by making a pull request on the original repository.